DmitriiSer/angular2-collapsible/README.md

 $ npm install angular2-collapsible --save
 ```

-## Consuming your library
+## Consuming the library

-Once you have published your library to npm, you can import your library in any Angular application by running:
+You can import the library in any Angular application by running:

 ```bash
 $ npm install angular2-collapsible